Construction fasteners typically connect structural members. They are critical to the success of a project, yet they’re not all the same....

 The physical differences between normal screws and socket screws are usually minor.

-However, socket screws give you increased performance combined with features found on standard hex fasteners.
+However, socket screws are special, they give you increased performance combined with features found on standard hex fasteners.
 The nut and bolt is the most common point of reference.

 What Do You Call A Socket Head Cap Screw?